HINDS LIC GROWTH REPORT

 • Add a banner to your Google Business profile: "Free Trial Class — No Experience Needed."
 Update your photos with recent class shots.

-Google is your #1 closer at 32.1%.
+Google is your #1 volume closer at 30.9%.
+Reddit is showing 50% — watch it.
 More visibility = more trials = more revenue.

 Action #3 — Saturday Conversion Fix